scholnicks/itunes-library/README.md

 itunes-library
 ==============

+itunes-library represents an iTunes Library.
+It allows the caller to retrieve items, playlists, etc.

 itunes-library is a port of Drew Stephen's excellent Perl module, http://search.cpan.org/~dinomite/Mac-iTunes-Library.
 The Perl library will be **not** re-created verbatim.